AlaskaAirlines/auro-slideshow/README.md

 <!-- The below content is automatically added from ./docs/partials/description.md -->
 `<auro-slideshow>` is an [HTML custom element](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_custom_elements) for the purpose of displaying a sequence of slides, which can automatically advance through the content or be manually controlled by the user.

-The `<auro-slideshow>` component is a wrapper element.
-All slides are slotted content and must be direct children of the component.
+The `<auro-slideshow>` element is a wrapper element.
+All slides are slotted content and must be direct children of the element.
 Slides must have assigned `width` and `height` properties to display properly.

-`<auro-slideshow>` is a fully customizable component and does not come with any features turned on by default.
+`<auro-slideshow>` is a fully customizable element and does not come with any features turned on by default.
 The features of `<auro-slideshow>` are turned on by including the proper attributes on the element.

-**Note:** If all the slides can fit on the page at once, the slideshow will not activate.
+**Note:** If all the slides can fit on the screen at once, the slideshow will not activate.
 <!-- AURO-GENERATED-CONTENT:END -->
 <!-- AURO-GENERATED-CONTENT:START (FILE:src=./docs/partials/readmeAddlInfo.md) -->
 <!-- The below content is automatically added from ./docs/partials/readmeAddlInfo.md -->